The Clown (short story): Chapter 10

 At a point during his routine, the previous feelings strongly resurface, and he laments his lack of talent and unhappiness.
-At this point he makes a distinction between inner happiness, one's own opinion of himself - self-confidence and external happiness, the feeling of delight and joy because of the approval of others.
+At this point he makes a distinction between inner happiness, one's own opinion of himself – self-confidence and external happiness, the feeling of delight and joy because of the approval of others.

 Chapter 11

 On a blue, sunny autumn morning the protagonist takes a walk along the town's main avenue.
-As he is walking, he is passed by a carriage driven by a dark women, alongside her father, who he quickly becomes enamored with.
+As he is walking, he is passed by a carriage driven by a dark woman, alongside her father, who he quickly becomes enamored with.
 He compares her to a jewel in a store and himself to a beggar looking at it from the street with envy.

 Chapter 12

 He again sees her at the opera house.
-Not paying attention the play, he looks at her with melancholy while listening to the music.
-Later they are joined by a person of high rank in society who talks intimately with the woman.
+Not paying attention to the play, he looks at her with melancholy while listening to the music.
+Later they are joined by a person of high rank in society, who talks intimately with the woman.
 The protagonist expresses his contempt of the man to the reader.
 Following her home, he learns her name as Anna Rainer.

 Chapter 13

 A bazaar for charitable causes is held at the town hall where the woman is to participate.
-He finds her selling wine, but in the presence of the man, and due to a long period of his self-isolation he is unable to speak to her.
-He leaves embarrassed.
-Later he learns that the women and man from the opera are to be wed.
+He finds her selling wine, but in the presence of the man.
+Due to a long period of his self-isolation, he is unable to speak to her and leaves embarrassed.
+Later he learns that the woman and man from the opera are to be wed.